Zacco platypus: Habitat

-They live primarily in freshwater.
-The adults prefer streams and rivers that have a rapid flow.
+The pale chub live primarily in freshwater.
+The adults prefer shallow waters with a rapid water flow and tend to hide in cracks between rocks in order to remain in water areas with high food availability and low predation.
 They do not really like deep, stagnant water.
-They mainly live by the bottom when adults because that is where their food source is located.
+They live in waters that have an average of 23–24 °C. They mainly live by the bottom when adults because that is where their food source is located.
+However, due to environmental changes and pollution, the population is shrinking in many places.